endrias34/FYS4150/doc/Project-3/README.md

 Simulation of the Sun, Mercury, Venus, Earth, Mars, Jupiter, Saturn, in that order from the center.
-After a while you will also see Pluto, which you will notice have another orbit.
-We are not able to get
-a look at Uranius or Neptune, but you are welcome to use the python file, to change angle, axis ect,
-if you want to have a look at those planet also.
-Download all files from Results, and use Solar_sim.py,
-or the 3d_simulation.zip in src.
+The angle is choosen in such a way that we observe as many planets as possible in this time interval,
+which makes the orbits look a bit weird.
+They still orbits in the same plane, and we encourage
+you to download 3d_simulation.zip from the codes and dragging the angle around as you wish.
+You will then
+be able to see Uranus and Neptune also.
+After a while in this gif you will see Pluto at the top,
+which actually have different orbit.
 The planet sizes is a heuristics approximations.

 <p align="center">
   <img src="Solar.gif">